drcpu-github/rng-witnet-pooltogether/README.md

 ### Deploy the contracts

-First deploy a `WitnetRequestRandomness` instance.
+First deploy a `WitnetRequestRandomness` instance (based on [WitnetRequestMalleableBase](https://github.com/witnet/witnet-solidity-bridge/blob/master/contracts/requests/WitnetRequestMalleableBase.sol) from [guidiaz](https://github.com/guidiaz)).
 If an instance already exists, the address of this instance can be specified in `config.json` and the `RngWitnet` contract will create a clone which is significantly cheaper.
 Once deployed, make sure to add the isntance's address to the `config.json` file.
 ```
 brownie run deploy_witnet_request_randomness --network goerli-alchemy
 ```